Suspect allegedly discussed smoking crack before I-85 collapse

 Eleby and his two companions, Sophia Bruner and Barry Thomas, are believed to be homeless.
 They were arrested in connection with Thursday evening's fire, said Jay Florence, the state safety fire commissioner.

-An affidavit obtained by CNN shows Eleby told investigators that they talked about smoking crack cocaine under the highway overpass.
+An affidavit obtained by CNN shows Eleby told investigators that he and his companions talked about smoking crack cocaine under the highway overpass.
 He however decided to smoke without his companions, and left before the fire started, the affidavit said, citing his statement.

 But one of the people with him disputed his account.